bobaplz/Souther-Water-Company-Statistical-Analysis-Project/README.md

 ## Economics Analysis :

-For market economic analysis, I’ll be measuring analytical success by ensuring you can clearly tell the executives at Southern Water Corp a meaningful story that unpacks the elasticity analysis between soft and hard water products.
+For market economic analysis, I’ll be measuring analytical success by ensuring I can clearly tell the executives at Southern Water Corp a meaningful story that unpacks the elasticity analysis between soft and hard water products.
 This is to be followed by a cost-effectiveness evaluation for each desalination plant and whether  I can clearly identify the best periods to perform a major outage.

 * Relevant Files